 The right depth is vital to a long-term, stress-free healthy tree!

-Roots like to grow in the warmer soils closer to the surface where they can grow out in all directions to find food and water.
-Most tree roots can be found in the top eighteen inches of soil and many feet away from the trunk.
+Roughly 80% of a tree's root system is located in the upper 18-24 inches of the soil surface, and extending out for many feet away from the trunk.
+Roots like to grow in the warmer soils closer to the surface where they can grow out in all directions to find food and water while stabilizing the above-ground portion of the tree.